marchampson/ai-engineering-blog/content/posts/ai-fundamentals-core-concepts-every-developer-needs-to-know.md

 - Discover practical integration patterns for AI in traditional software development
 - See how AI is transforming the role and skill set of developers

 As developers, we're witnessing a fundamental shift in how software is created and what it can accomplish.
-From the rise of mobile to the cloud and containerization, we've seen many technological waves—but none as transformative as the current AI revolution.
+From the rise of mobile to the cloud and containerisation, we've seen many technological waves—but none as transformative as the current AI revolution.

 This post breaks down the essential AI concepts every developer should know—whether you're building AI systems or simply integrating them.